 (B) children not residing in that home who either are two or fewer in number or who are from one family.

-(23) "Supervisory union" means an administrative, planning, and educational service unit created by the state board under section 261 of this title, which consists of two or more school districts; if the context clearly allows, the term may also include a supervisory district.
+(23) "Supervisory union" means an administrative, planning, and educational service unit created by the State Board under section 261 of this title, that consists of two or more school districts; if the context clearly allows, the term also means a supervisory district.

-(24) "Supervisory district" means a supervisory union which consists of only one school district, which may be a unified union district.
+(24) "Supervisory district" means a supervisory union that consists of only one school district, which may be a unified union district.